 Combine brown sugar, paprika, garlic powder, salt, and pepper.
 Use your hands to rub it into the meat, making sure it’s evenly coated.

-Close‑up of pork chops coated in a rich brown sugar, smoked paprika, garlic‑salt dry rub, resting on a plate and ready for the grill.
+Close‑up of boneless pork chops coated in a rich brown sugar, smoked paprika, garlic‑salt dry rub, resting on a plate and ready for the grill.

 Preheat one side of the grill to medium-high heat and place the pork on the hot grill to sear for 2-3 minutes per side.

-A pork chop sizzling on a hot grill, its brown sugar‑paprika dry rub forming a glossy, caramelized crust.
+A boneless pork chop sizzling on a hot grill, its brown sugar‑paprika dry rub forming a glossy, caramelized crust.

 Move the pork chops to the side that is off and continue cooking for an additional 5-6 minutes per side.
 An instant-read thermometer should have an internal temperature of 145℉ when the meat is ready to eat.